1. StreamNative Cloud

-This example shows how to connect to a cluster through a Go client and use the Go producer and consumer to produce and consume messages to and from a topic.
-The Go client supports connecting to a Pulsar cluster either through the OAuth2 authentication plugin or the Token authentication plugin.
+This example shows how to connect to a cluster using a Go client and use the Go producer and consumer to produce and consume messages to and from a topic.
+The Go client supports connecting to a StreamNative cluster using either OAuth2 or API Keys authentication.

 Prerequisites